neelsmith/achterhuis/README.md

 The diary is organized in a two-tier citation scheme.
 The top level of the scheme is a single day's diary entry.
 As a convenience for chronological manipulation or analysis of entries, this value is an eight-character string giving year, month and day in the form "YYYYMMDD".

-  within that entry, there are numbered sections.
-The "heading" section ks
+Within each entry, there are numbered sections.
+Each "heading" section giving the entry's date is identified as `h1`.
+Subsequent paragraphs are identified with strings that look like `p1`, `p2` or `p12`.

-Examples: the first URN in the work is `urn:cts:aflibre:aflibre.ah.hc:19420614.h1`       Zondag, 14 Juni 1942 urn:cts:aflibre:aflibre.ah.hc:19420614.p1
+Examples: the first URN in the work is `urn:cts:aflibre:aflibre.ah.hc:19420614.h1`.
+Its text content is

-urn:cts:aflibre:aflibre.ah.hc:19420614.h1
-urn:cts:aflibre:aflibre.ah.hc:19420614.p1
+>Zondag, 14 Juni 1942

+The following passage has the URN `urn:cts:aflibre:aflibre.ah.hc:19420614.p1`.
+Its text content is

+>Vrijdag 12 Juni was ik al om 6 uur wakker en dat is heel begrijpelijk, daar ik jarig was.
+Maar om 6 uur mocht ik toch nog niet opstaan, dus moest ik mijn nieuwsgierigheid bedwingen tot kwart voor zeven.
+Toen ging het niet langer, ik ging naar de eetkamer, waar ik door Moortje (de kat) met kopjes verwelkomd werd.